Menu

 What Is Life Insurance Premium?

-A life insurance premium is an amount of money you pay for your life insurance policy, usually on a monthly basis.
+A life insurance premium is the amount of money you pay for your life insurance policy, usually on a monthly basis.

 If you continue making these payments, your life cover will remain.
 It should pay out in the event of your death – that’s when your beneficiaries need to make a claim.